-Set up in 2 minutes, no expertise required, ready to use.
+Set up in 2 minutes with no technical skills required.
+Delivered ready to use.

 Operates without an external power source (battery life exceeds two years).

-Access real-time attendance data via our intuitive web platform with clear reports and analytics.
+Access real-time data via our intuitive web app, with clear charts and automated reports.

 Blends into the environment (e.g., birdhouse-style enclosures) to minimize visual impact and prevent vandalism.